echiner/edem-mda-nosql-cassandra/Exercises/Exercise3/README.md

 * **PutCassandraXX**: This one inserts into Cassandra.
 Feel free to either use PutCassandraQL or PutCassandraRecord.
   * **TIP**: you will need to add the "CassandraSessionProvider" pointing to the database ("cassandra:9042")

-At the end, your NiFi workflow should look something like this:
+At the end, your NiFi workflow should look something like this, but be creative:

 ![Sensor Data NiFi Workflow](../../img/sensordata-nifi.png)